5. When All Else Fails

 Short of hiring an attorney, often in a foreign nation, there’s not much that you can do sometimes.

-The best thing you can do in those cases is resign yourself to fight the incidents that you can and take comfort in that, by defending your copyright so vigorously, you are removing any doubt as to who the original creator is.
+The best thing you can do in those cases is resign yourself to fight the incidents that you can and take comfort in that, by defending your copyright so vigorously, you are removing any doubt about who the original creator is.

 After all, the only way you can completely lose control of your work is to do nothing and let the plagiarists run free.
 If you stop most of them, even those you can’t block will never have any credibility behind their claims.
 Despite the losses, you preserve the value and integrity of your work.